projectdiscovery/nuclei/README.md

 ### Nuclei Templates

-Nuclei has had built-in support for automatic update/download templates since version [v2.4.0](https://github.com/projectdiscovery/nuclei/releases/tag/v2.4.0). [**Nuclei-Templates**](https://github.com/projectdiscovery/nuclei-templates) project provides a community-contributed list of ready-to-use templates that is constantly updated.
+Nuclei has had built-in support for automatic template download/update as default since version [v2.5.2](https://github.com/projectdiscovery/nuclei/releases/tag/v2.5.2). [**Nuclei-Templates**](https://github.com/projectdiscovery/nuclei-templates) project provides a community-contributed list of ready-to-use templates that is constantly updated.

-You may still use the `update-templates` flag to update the nuclei templates at any time; automatic updates happen every 24 hours.
-You can write your own checks for your individual workflow and needs following Nuclei's [templating guide](https://nuclei.projectdiscovery.io/templating-guide/).
+You may still use the `update-templates` flag to update the nuclei templates at any time; You can write your own checks for your individual workflow and needs following Nuclei's [templating guide](https://nuclei.projectdiscovery.io/templating-guide/).

 The YAML DSL reference syntax is available [here](SYNTAX-REFERENCE.md).